jsyang/agi/README.md

 - http://www.sierrahelp.com/Misc/PointLists/SQ2Points.html

 Progress:
-- Can go into room 3!
+- Can go into room 3 and beyond!
+- Game object should be able to collide with other game objects
 - Cannot press F10 to leave first room communicator scene
   - F10 key not implemented